Background pattern

 Other side effects include:

-Very rare(may occur in up to 1 in 10,000 doses of the vaccine): itching (dermatitis).
+Very rare(may affect up to 1 in 10,000 doses of the vaccine): itching (dermatitis).

 Experience with the hepatitis B vaccine

-In extremely rare cases, the following side effects have been reported with the hepatitis B vaccine: paralysis, numbness or weakness of the arms and legs (neuropathy), inflammation of some nerves, possibly with tingling or loss of normal sensation or movement (Guillain-Barré syndrome), inflammation or infection of the brain (encephalopathy, encephalitis), infection around the brain (meningitis).
+In extremely rare cases, the following side effects have been reported with the hepatitis B vaccine: paralysis, numbness or weakness of the arms and legs (neuropathy), inflammation of some nerves, possibly with tingling or loss of sensation or movement (Guillain-Barré syndrome), inflammation or infection of the brain (encephalopathy, encephalitis), infection around the brain (meningitis).

 No causal relationship has been established with the vaccine.